KristianWold/Master-Thesis/README.md

 This project is still in development.
 Bugs are still likely present and numerical results are not final.

 ## Overview
-The aim of this thesis is to study parameterized quantum circuits used as machine learning models, optimized using gradient based methods.
+The aim of this thesis is to study parameterized quantum circuits used as machine learning models, optimized using gradient-based methods.

 ## Structure
 The [latex folder](https://github.com/KristianWold/Master-Thesis/tree/main/latex) contains the LaTeX source for building the thesis, as well as